wodby/docker4drupal/docs/containers/nginx.md

+# Nginx container

 Nginx is being used as a web server.

-You can find more information about nginx configuration on [wodby/drupal-nginx](https://github.com/wodby/drupal-nginx).
+See the list of environment variables available for customization at [wodby/drupal-nginx](https://github.com/wodby/drupal-nginx).